 - CLICK HERE to fill out a Volunteer Application Form!

 - Attend an upcoming volunteer orientation.
-Check out our calendar to see when the next one is available.
 The Volunteer Manager will contact you after receiving your application to set up your orientation attendance.
 All volunteers are required to complete a background check prior to their first shift (students volunteering to complete service hours are exempt).

 Active Volunteer Benefits: